peteral/kapa/README.md

 ## Running the application

+The app can be started in two modes:
-The app expects 3 parameters: `app teams.xml projects.xml output.svg`
+* processing real inputs: `app teams.xml projects.xml output.svg`
+* using internal simulation: `app -s`

 You can find sample configuration files in the `config` folder.